-Tachycardia is when the heart beats faster than normal.
-There are different types of tachycardia, depending on the cause.
-Sinus tachycardia is when the sinus node, which is the natural pacemaker of the heart, fires electrical impulses abnormally quickly.
+Tachycardia describes when the heart beats faster than normal.
+Sinus tachycardia occurs when the sinus node, the natural pacemaker of the heart, fires electrical impulses abnormally quickly.

 People can have either normal or inappropriate sinus tachycardia.
-Normal sinus tachycardia refers to a physiological increased heart rate that occurs in response to specific factors, such as stress, exercise, or a fever.
+Normal sinus tachycardia refers to a physiological increased heart rate that occurs in response to specific factors, such as stress, exercise, pain, or a fever.

 Inappropriate sinus tachycardia has no known cause.
-People who have it may have an increased heart rate all of the time, even at rest.
+People who experience it may have an increased heart rate all of the time, even at rest.

 This article discusses sinus tachycardia, including its symptoms, types, causes, and treatment options.